Pet Boarding FAQs

 Are there extra charges for administering medications?

 No, never!
-Unlike other boarding facilities, which upsell their clients for every additional activity and/or amenity, our prices are all-inclusive flat-rate – 24 hour care, all-day daycare, and meds administering are always included.
+Unlike other boarding facilities, which upsell their clients for every additional activity and/or amenity, our prices are all-inclusive flat-rate – all-day daycare, and meds administering are always included.

 Are the dogs in the suites all the time?

 Not at all.
-Contrary to the industry-standard practice of either keeping dogs in the Boarding enclosure 23½ to 24 hours a day, or charging extra for meds and/or daycare, our boarding dogs enjoy all-day daycare from 6 a.m. to 7 p.m. every day.
+Contrary to the industry-standard practice of either keeping dogs in the Boarding enclosure 23½ to 24 hours a day or charging extra for meds and/or daycare, our boarding dogs enjoy all-day daycare from early morning after breakfast to evenings before dinner

 Do dogs go for walks while they’re boarding?

 Your dog’s safety and security are our top priority.
 As such, we don’t do walks.
-All Boarding dogs get to play in our spacious Daycare all day, and are taken out to our gravel and turf potty area at least once every two hours to relieve themselves (more frequently if your dog needs it).
+All Boarding dogs get to play in our spacious Daycare all day and are taken out to our gravel and turf potty area at least once every two hours to relieve themselves (more frequently if your dog needs it).
+And the open-play-area side of our Daycare has a 1,000+ sq. ft. secure, enclosed (9 ft. high walls!) outdoor potty and play area so all dogs can go in and out as they please all day long!

 Do I need to bring my dog in before they are scheduled to board?